 Negligence in motorcycle accidents can be highly disputed.
 When that occurs, the Cantor team might retain an “accident reconstruction specialist”, a design engineer or other qualified expert to testify to what occurred immediately before the accident, during, and after the accident to support a claim of negligence.

 Do you have 30 minutes to discuss your case with a best Motorcycle Accident Attorney in Phoenix?

 – Click Here to Schedule –

 If you’re in a motorcycle accident, you’re going to be financially affected by bills, pain and suffering and possibly permanent disability.
 Somebody else was negligent, and you’ll want the maximum compensation that the law permits.
 Our attorneys at Cantor Injury Lawyers have vast experience and success in proving damages in personal injury cases.
 These damages can include but not be limited to:

 - Past and future medical bills

 - Past and future lost earnings

 - Permanent disability

-If you or somebody close to you has been in a motorcycle accident, it’s extremely important that you contact Cantor Crane by phone (602) 254-2701 or by our “Contact Us Form” as soon as possible so that your rights are preserved and protected.
+If you or somebody close to you has been in a motorcycle accident, it’s extremely important that you contact Cantor Injury Lawyers by phone (602) 254-2701 or by our “Contact Us Form” as soon as possible so that your rights are preserved and protected.
 Don’t give any statements to the insurer of the other party, you’ll only prejudice your case.
 Contact us right away for a free consultation and case evaluation.
 People injured by the negligence of others deserve fair and just compensation.